 Each answer could lead you to a potential niche slice that you can turn into a program that will fill a gap that hasn’t yet been identified.
 The bonus is that, if you are passionate about what you discover, you get to spend your days doing something you love, and not really working for a living.

-After you’ve spent some time working on this and discovering what your niche slice is, feel free to share with us in the comments, or comment on the Theresa Sheridan Designs Facebook Page.
+After you’ve spent some time working on this and discovering what your niche slice is, feel free to share with us in the comments, or comment in my Facebook group, Ag Communications & Marketing.
 We’d love to hear from you!

 Click here to view all the articles in The Branding Pen Series.